 The first are portable LED lights for videography, which come in the pocket size and weigh below 200g.
 They are adjustable at color temperature and brightness, carry HD display screen to show current setting parameters, and offer several mounting ways for wide compatibility with smartphones, camera, tripods, etc.

 Check the video to see the lighting performance of COLBOR PL8R, an example of pocket lights.

 COLBOR also offers LED studio lights for video, which are at the bi-color or daylight color temperature.
 They support physical on-board control and also can be controlled by the COLBOR Studio App, developing a lighting ecosystem.

 The video below shows the features of COLBOR CL60, just check the video to learn more about it.

 How does LED videography lighting work?

 Video lighting is not the same as photographic lighting.
-Continuous light is required for good recording.
+It is advised to use continuous LED lighting for video to ensure high quality recording.
 Lights that flicker may appear great when utilized for still photography, but they will have a negative impact on your video recordings.

 The interaction of light and color is fascinating.
 When the camera is capturing images, two color models are involved and interact with each other during the capture-to-print workflow.

 One is the four-color process, or know as CMYK that stands for cyan, magenta, yellow, and black.
 This is generally used for everything in print.
 Because printed ink suppresses light that would typically bounce off the surface, it is known as a subtractive color model.
 In other words, the ink reduces the brightness of the white background.